seanelvidge/seanelvidge.github.io/_posts/2024-10-11-Solar_storms_are_like_buses.md

 description: This week, across much of the world including the UK, the majestic aurora borealis, or Northern Lights, were once again visible to us.
 tags: spaceWeather
 thumbnail: assets/img/aurora.jpg
+image_alt: Aurora illuminating the night sky during a geomagnetic storm.
+last_modified_at: 2026-09-06
 related_posts: true
 ---